risingwavelabs/risingwave/integration_tests/clickhouse-sink/README.md

 The cluster contains a RisingWave cluster and its necessary dependencies, a datagen that generates the data, a clichouse for sink.

-2. Create the Iceberg table:
+2. Create the ClickHouse table:

 ```sh
 docker compose exec clickhouse-server bash /opt/clickhouse/clickhouse-sql/run-sql-file.sh create_clickhouse_table